emission reductionsemissions trading system eueu emissionsEU ETSeu ets management

 “With the clock ticking to implementation of the EU ETS, shipping companies need to understand the practical implications and initiate efficient systems to address these issues and ensure compliance.
 A solid monitoring solution, properly covering the many different options to deal with the ETS regime, is a necessity given the complexities of shipping and the ETS regulation,” he said.

-Garrn explained ETS Manager is undergirded by a network of third-party collaborations to support a smooth end-to-end process for emissions management, from securing good quality data at the outset to ensuring trustworthy EUA trading at the other end.
+Garrn explained that ETS Manager is undergirded by a network of third-party collaborations to support a smooth end-to-end process for emissions management, from securing good-quality data at the outset to ensuring trustworthy EUA trading at the other end.

 By collaborating with verifiers and data quality service providers like DNV’s Emissions Connect, Seacotec, Swiss Climate and Verifavia, OceanScores ensures for joint customers that data in the ETS Manager corresponds to the final, verified annual data that are the basis for surrendering EUAs to the respective authorities, as well as allowing for a seamless, API-based data flow.